Sutton United F.C.: Shirt and crest

 Amateur football teams began wearing away or change kits after the end of the Second World War and Sutton initially wore a red and white away kit during the 1950s.
 Sutton first began wearing an all white away kit by at least the time of the 1963 Amateur Cup semi-final, when their opponents Hitchin wore red.
 Light blue and black and then brown kits (both modelled on Coventry City's kit at the time) appeared briefly in the late 1970s before the club reverted to all white.
 The away kit remained all white for the rest of the 20th century and into the 21st century, except for the 1998–99 centenary season when green and white quarters were worn, and a brief period using a broad green and white strip.
 The away shirt was redesigned for the 2016–17 season to be all white with a single red stripe running down the centre and red trim on the collar and sleeves.
 It changed again slightly in 2018–19 to all white with red trim.

+Multiple kit changes occurred in the following years, including the new feathered amber home shirt for the 24/25 and 25/26 seasons with a pink home goalkeeper shirt in the 24/25 season and a new blue feathered home goalkeeper shirt in the 25/26 season..
+These were produced by O'Neills, who also produced a new black and amber away kit for the 25/26 and 26/27 season.
+There was also a new white and green quartered third kit released early into the 25/26 season.

+Under a new deal with VX3 announced in May 2026, Sutton United confirmed that the club would continue with its established two-year rotation for home and away kits.
+A new home kit would be released ahead of the upcoming 25/26 season, while the current black and amber away kit will remain in place for the 2026/27 campaign.
+The club also announced that it would now release a 3rd kit annually, with each release being a limited edition design and draw on inspiration from the club's local area and history.

 Table of kit suppliers and shirt sponsors appear below: